FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 }
 ```

-The method `ToggleDone` takes a `TodoDto` as parameter, changes the `Done` property and fires the event to the outside then.
+The method `ToggleDone` takes a `TodoDto` as parameter, changes the `Done` property and throw the event to the outside then.

 In the html we can iterate over the passed in `TodoModels` and display them in ul/li tags from the used bootstrap framework.

 We also add an `input` typed as a checkbox and bind the `.Done` property to it.
-If it changes, we call the `ToggleDone` method we just implemented.
+If it changes, we call the `ToggleDone` method we implemented.

 ```html
 <h3>TodoList</h3>